lcardosozago/semana-javascript-expert08/README.md

 # JSExpertHub Pre-processing videos in browsers - JS Expert Week 8.0

+## This project is experimental and aims to preprocess videos in the client's browser in order to save resources.

 Welcome to the eighth Javascript Expert Week.
 This is the starter code to begin our journey.

 Star this project with a 🌟 and join our [official WhatsApp group](https://l.erickwendel.com.br/jse8-grupo)